xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 6. Select **Save**.

-    > NOTE: you should wait for the template dependency to install if you were promted earlier.
+    > **Note**: you should wait for the template dependency to install if you were promted earlier.

 ### Task 4: Create function to save manual verification info to Azure Cosmos DB